 }

-The URL suffix needs to be made part of the URL - we got in the input an NSArray of strings or numbers that will be used to compose the suffix - they will be all reduced to a simple string, appended to the base URL:
+The URL suffix needs to be made part of the URL - we have in the input an NSArray of strings or numbers that will be used to compose the suffix - they will be all reduced to a simple string, appended to the base URL.
+The following example (Listing 13-22) is found in the postData() function in the APIClient class:

+Listing 13-22.
+Composing an URL

 // The urlSuffix contains an array of strings that we use to compose the final URL